graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Some item lists can be merged and thus de-duplicated.

 Merging two (or more) lists will be done by some matching criteria.
-If the items are named the default matching criteria is by name.
+If the items are named the default matching criteria is their names.

+Unless otherwise specified, items are merged as follows:

 - List components of any matching items will be merged.
 If a list component can't be merged, then the items can't be merged.
 - Other (ie, not lists or part of the matching criteria) required components of any matching items must be the same.